tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ---

 ### Lesson 10 Mon 6/23/25
+The goal for this week is to have everyone be able to build a simple NodeJS/Express website and to be able deploy it to the cloud and interact with it using a mobile app.

+Your final projects are due next Monday so that is what you should focus on.
+The other assignments can be completed next week before the last day of class (Thursday 7/3/2025).

-We have our demo day when all students give demos of their apps and review other students' apps.
+We start by looking at the current creative projects CP3 and have all synchronous students give demos of their apps (if they have them) and review other students' apps.
 We also review the asynchronous students apps....

+Then we review the steps need to create an [Express website](https://expressjs.com).

-Then we will give an intro to HTML and CSS
+Then we will give an [intro to HTML and CSS](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core) by creating routes and views in our server.

 Time permitting, we will look at connecting our app with a database
 * [Express/Mongoose](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Server-side/Express_Nodejs)